 From the Allergic Living Archives.
-First published in the magazine in 2008.
+First published in 2008.

 If you have a child with peanut allergies, other parents will say to you: “Nobody was allergic to peanut butter when I was a kid.”
 If a cat swishing through a room starts you wheezing, you’ll get asked: “How come so many people have asthma?”